grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can _Curseborne_ be stylish and desirable and _new_?

-It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can _anyone_ my age create something stylish and desirable and new?
+It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion is: can _anyone_ my age create something stylish and desirable and new?
 This isn't just a review of _Curseborne_.
 It's also an examination of my youthful relationship with the original _World of Darkness_.
 The comparison might seem unfair, and it probably is, but I still believe better things are possible.
-I believe that, if we look at what made the OWoD work, we can create new urban settings just as good, if not better.
+I believe that we can create new urban settings just as good if not better, if we look at what made the OWoD work.

 As I wrote this review I came to the reckon that there are five core elements to any urban fantasy roleplaying game: